This person does not currently hold a position at QUT.

 PhD in Urban Planning (University of California Los Angeles)

-community development, cultural industries, cultural planning, economic development, gentrification, neighbourhoods, urban development, urban geography, urban planning, urban revitalization
+community development, creative economy, cultural industries, cultural planning, economic development, gentrification, neighbourhoods, urban development, urban planning, urban revitalization

-Grodach has published extensively in leading urban studies and planning journals including Cities, International Journal of Cultural Policy, International Journal of Urban and Regional Research, Journal of the American Planning Association, Journal of Planning Education and Research, Journal of Urban Affairs, and Urban Studies.
+Grodach has published extensively in leading urban studies, planning, and cultural policy journals including Cities, International Journal of Cultural Policy, International Journal of Urban and Regional Research, Journal of the American Planning Association, Journal of Planning Education and Research, Journal of Urban Affairs, and Urban Studies.
 He is co-editor of the book, The Politics of Urban Cultural Policy: Global Perspectives (Routledge, 2013) and co-author of the book, Urban Revitalization: Remaking Cities in a Changing World (Routledge, 2015).

 Grodach has taught graduate level courses in community development, cultural planning, economic development, urban design, and urban revitalization over the last ten years.
-He also regularly provides consulting service to non-profit organisations.
-This work ranges from a study of sustainable regional economic development policy for Vision North Texas to neighbourhood cultural planning for the Dallas Arts Learning Initiative and consulting on an artist incubator for the City of Quitman, Texas.
-Working with his students, he has also produced award-winning neighbourhood revitalisation plans.
+He also regularly provides consulting service to non-profit and governmental organisations and, in conjunction with his students, has produced a number of award-winning neighbourhood revitalisation plans.
+Additionally, he leads the Queensland Parliamentary Research Internship program in urban planning, which enables students to conduct research projects for a member of the Queensland Parliament.

 UDB368 Urban Design